bfeif/personal-website/content/posts/geographical-indexing-explained-with-python-code.md

 ## Three Geographical Indexing Techniques
 ### 1. Geohash
-Geohash, invented in 2008 by Gustavo Niemeyer, is the earliest created geographical indexing technique (apparently a similar technique to Niemeyer's was created in 1966 by Guy Macdonald Morton, but Niemeyer claims to have not known about it until after developing Geohash).
-It enables its users to map latitude longitude pairs to squares of arbitrarily user-defined resolution.
-In Geohash, these squares are uniquely identified by a signature string, such as `"drt3"` (this is the level-4 geohash in which I grew up!).
+Geohash, invented in 2008 by Gustavo Niemeyer, is the earliest created geographical indexing technique.
+It enables its users to map latitude-longitude pairs to Geohash squares of arbitrarily user-defined resolution.
+In Geohash, these squares are uniquely identified by a signature string, such as `"drt3"` (the level-4 geohash in which I grew up!).

 <img src="/images/my-home-geohash-drt3.png" alt="drawing" width=400/>
 <!-- source: https://www.movable-type.co.uk/scripts/geohash.html -->